 - First week of May, first week of August, first week of November, first week of February.
 (To order monthly or weekly publications please contact firstname.lastname@example.org).

 *Precise publication dates vary slightly from year to year depending on the data release dates of our vendors.

 - PDF (To order hard copies for an additional fee please contact email@example.com)

 Price Tracking in Excel

-Target price estimates and valuation ranges for all companies covered in the S&P 500 are available online, with daily price refreshes, and are downloadable in Excel spreadsheet format under license from SEENSCO.
+Target price estimates and valuation ranges for all companies covered in the S&P 500 are available online, with monthly price refreshes, and are downloadable in Excel spreadsheet format under license from SEENSCO.
 The spreadsheet service is available with one-year subscriptions and is accessible via your online accounts.
 This service allows for up-to-date monitoring of return potential expectations.

 *Technical Note: Once subscribed, new menu tabs will appear on the main menu toolbar under “Price Tracking” allowing you access to the Excel-based spreadsheet service.

 Simply select your items and register your account at checkout and we will invoice you for the one year subscription price.
 A copy of the current quarter publication will be emailed to you for viewing and download.
 Future publications will be accessible via your online account.
 Emails will be sent to all subscribers on release dates.